linode/apl-core/kind/README.md

 This script is the entrypoint for the otomi/kind image.
 It creates a cluster, configures MetalLB and the CoreDNS k8s_external dependency for intra cluster host name resolution.

 These environment variables are open for modification:
-- KIND_EXPERIMENTAL_DOCKER_NETWORK (default: kind): connect KinD to a Docker network.
-The use case does become clear when you have to dynamically assign a Docker network, such as in the official Github Actions runner, where you only have access to GITHUB_NETWORK.
-E.g., you can set `KIND_EXPERIMENTAL_DOCKER_NETWORK: ${{ env.GITHUB_NETWORK }}.
+- `KIND_EXPERIMENTAL_DOCKER_NETWORK` (default: kind): connect KinD to a Docker network.
+The use case does become clear when you have to dynamically assign a Docker network, such as in the official Github Actions runner, where you only have access to `GITHUB_NETWORK`.
+E.g., you can set `KIND_EXPERIMENTAL_DOCKER_NETWORK: ${{ env.GITHUB_NETWORK }}`.
 Locally it also makes sense to provide network isolation.
-- DOMAIN_SUFFIX (default: kind.local): Can change it later if you want to set a custom domain suffix.
+- `DOMAIN_SUFFIX` (default: kind.local): Can change it later if you want to set a custom domain suffix.

 ## `kind/kind.yaml`